 In some jurisdictions you may be entitled to cancel online orders if they are not delivered to you within a defined or reasonable time from placing your order, and you have not agreed to a specific delivery date.
 In the European Union, the defined period is 30 days (unless you have agreed something else with us).
 We will try to get your order to you as soon as possible and we will honour any law applicable in the jurisdiction the merchandise is intended to be delivered to, that gives you the right to cancel for delayed delivery.
 If you wish to cancel under this law you should write to us at our London address or email us at email@example.com using the heading “Cancellation of Sale for Non Delivery.”
 If you cancel under this law (where it is available) we will give you a full refund.

-In addition to the legal rights provided in some jurisdictions to cancel your contract for sale (as above), we also offer all customers, both online and in-store, the opportunity to return unwanted items to us for credit or exchange within 30 days of delivery of the items.
+In addition to the legal rights provided in some jurisdictions to cancel your contract for sale (as above), we also offer all customers, both online and in-store, the opportunity to return unwanted items to us for store credit or exchange within 30 days of delivery of the items.
 The items must be returned within 30 days to the store where you purchased them, or to our London address if you purchased online, and they must be returned unused and in their original condition, with original packaging and certificates.
-We will exchange or give you a credit note for returned items (at your option) to the price you paid for the item subject to any special conditions of sale.
+We will exchange or give you a store credit note for returned items (at your option) to the price you paid for the item subject to any special conditions of sale.
 Items that have been specially made for you and personalised items cannot be returned under this policy.
 You must use the credit note at the same store (or online) you purchased the item from and you must use it within 12 months of the original purchase.
+We cannot give a cash refund for any part of your store credit but you can use it to purchase any available items.
 We will normally refund tax and duty on the item too, but we cannot do this for items purchased on the web site and you will have to take responsibility yourself for claiming refunds if they are available in your jurisdiction.
 You must arrange and pay for all insurance, post and packaging costs if you return goods under this policy.

 Where appropriate we will resize rings, free of charge within 90 days of purchase, but resizing will not always be possible.
 We will treat your request sympathetically, but we reserve the right to offer this service completely at our discretion.